seafu47/CMPE131_final-project/meetings.md

 ### 2022-04-14 at 14:05
 -Attended: Xiyuan Zhou, Jiaheng Fang, Rommel Aquino Jr, Ahmet Mutlugun -Team updates (more than 30 mins)
-  Jiaheng Fang have create our team github repository.
-  Ahmet Mutlugun write all the use cases list into the file after our discussion.
+  -Jiaheng Fang created the github repository and dicussed the project proposal requirements.
-  Soon we set up all the respoitory, we split the work.
-Jiaheng Fang work on the use case number 1 and 6, Xiyuan Zhou work on the use case number 3 and 4, Rommel Aquino Jr work on use case number 2 and Ahmet Mutlugun work on the use case number 6.
+  -Ahmet Multgun Worked on use case decription 6, Xiyuan Zhou worked on use case 3 and 4, Rommel Aquino Jr work on case 2, and Jiaheng worked on 1 and 5
+  -Discussed plan for next week to finish up the 4 function cases, login, logout, register, and delete.
+  -Dicussed future meeting time and project structure.
 -Summarize
-  Our team decide what all the use cases to work on, then we choose 6 use case to write about.
-  Our team split the use cases to work on.

-### 2022-04-16 at 22:30
--Attended: Xiyuan Zhou, Jiaheng Fang, Rommel Aquino Jr, Ahmet Mutlugun -Team updates (less 15 mins)
+  Our team decide the 12 use case function to implement on our website, and further discuss what we need to be completed this week.
+Our main focus before the next meeting is to complete the first four function login, logout, register, and delete.
+After finishg the 4 function we will assign group memeber to work on the remaining function.

-### 2022-04-17 at 11:10
+### 2022-04-19
--Attended: Xiyuan Zhou, Jiaheng Fang, Rommel Aquino Jr, Ahmet Mutlugun -Team updates (more than 15 mins)
+-next meeting

 ### Example